-Our two-year Foundation Degree awarded by De Montfort University is designed to equip students with the necessary skills, knowledge, and creative understanding required to succeed within the graphic design and emerging media sectors of the 21st century.
+Our two-year Foundation Degree awarded by De Montfort University is designed to equip you with the necessary skills, knowledge, and creative understanding required to succeed within the graphic design and emerging media sectors of the 21st century.
 The course covers traditional graphic design as well as new and emerging technologies.
-This allows students to build a professional portfolio showcasing the potential for employment in a range of creative fields.
+This allows you to build a professional portfolio showcasing the potential for employment in a range of creative fields.
 With a further year of full-time study, you can secure a full BA (Hons) Degree.
 You will graduate with a high level of creative and professional skills, thanks to a curriculum that places its emphasis on your capacity for creative and independent thought.
 Many previous students have successfully gained employment in both the graphic design and online media sectors.

 What You'll Learn